dacevedo95/dacevedo95/README.md

 Hey there 👋</br>

 I'm David, a native iOS and Full Stack Software Engineer.
-I make it a priority to create Web and Mobile Apps with great UX/UI, that run with optimal speed and memory.
+I make it a priority to create Web and Mobile apps with great UX/UI, that run fast and efficiently!
 <!--
 **dacevedo95/dacevedo95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.